ForbAvalon/FeatOrganizer/README.md

 # Feat Organizer

-Organizes feats into clean categories and folders for faster builds.
+Organizes feats into clear categories and folders to make browsing easier and more intuitive.

 ---